There are many benefits to an effective Joint Health and Safety Committee (JHSC) in the workplace. An active JHSC can:

 The old saying two heads are better than one certainly applies to a diverse JHSC.
-When faced with a problem, a JHSC with members from all departments, levels of experience, generations, and/or work experiences may be able to more easily identify solutions than a JHSC that is relatively uniform.
+When faced with a problem, a JHSC with members from all departments, levels of experience, generations, abilities, and/or work experiences may be able to more easily identify solutions than a JHSC that is relatively uniform.

 5. Role Satisfaction

 A JHSC that accurately represents all members of the workforce operates productively and effectively.
 Employees who feel appropriately represented by the JHSC buy into safety culture and experience more role satisfaction.
 JHSC members will also experience satisfaction with their role in the organization’s safety culture when they believe that inclusivity is a priority.

 OSG can Help